oisinsdoyle/Hydrogen-tranport-tool/README.md

 Python-based interactive tool to estimate the transport cost of hydrogen between two locations in Europe using the European Hydrogen Backbone (EHB) pipeline network.
 The tool uses real pipeline infrastructure data to calculate distances, estimate transport costs, and visualize the route on an interactive map.

+The tool is hosted on streamlit available at this link https://hydrogen-tranport-tool.streamlit.app/

 ---

 ## 1. Project Overview